PeopleAdmin/object_momma/README.md

 Your builder's `first_or_initialize` method can return a Scope, as well.
 ObjectMomma will simply call `first_or_initialize` for you.

+### Serialized Attributes

+Supplying all the fictional data for your different children can be tedious and ugly.
+You may want to store canned attributes for your objects in YAML files, similar to fixtures.
+This features is completely optional.
+The attributes will get passed to your builders' #build! method as the second argument.
+An empty hash will be supplied if ObjectMomma couldn't find and parse the attributes for you.
+Example:

+    # spec/object_momma/user_builder.rb
+    class ObjectMomma::UserBuilder
+      …

+      def build!(user, attributes)
+        user.attributes = attributes
+      end

+      …
+    end

+The YAML file:

+    # spec/object_momma/attributes/users.yml
+    Scott Pilgrim:
+      username: "scott_pilgrim"
+      email:    "spilgrim@zz.zzz"

+To use:

+    => ObjectMother.spawn("Scott Pilgrim")
+    -> #<User:0xdeadbeef @username="scott_pilgrim", @email="spilgrim@zz.zzz", …>

 ### Business in the front, party in the back

 If you'd like to refer to ObjectMomma via the constant ObjectMother, then have it your way: